auroraide/aurora/README.md

 ## CodeMirror

-This project uses CodeMirror to display code.
+We are using the awesome [CodeMirror](https://github.com/codemirror/CodeMirror) as code editor.
-CodeMirror is licensed under the MIT License.
+CodeMirror is licensed under the [MIT License](war/codemirror/LICENSE).

-Visit https://github.com/codemirror/CodeMirror for its github page.
+## License

+Aurora is is open-sourced software licensed under the [MIT license](LICENSE).